-Comprehensive Cancer Control Coalition
+The Comprehensive Cancer Control Program

-In 2003, HCCC developed a statewide cancer plan in 2003 to reduce Hawaii’s cancer burden.
-The plan, which was updated in 2010, is a road map for the coalition to identify gaps in cancer care, share best practices and address its top four priorities: prevention, early detection, equitable access to care and quality of life.
+In 2003, HCCC developed a statewide cancer plan to reduce Hawaii’s cancer burden.
+The Hawaii State Cancer Plan, which was updated in 2010 and again in 2016, is a road map for the coalition to identify gaps in cancer care, share best practices and address its top four priorities: prevention, early detection, equitable access to care and quality of life.

-The Hawaii Comprehensive Cancer Control Coalition invites you to join us in our ongoing efforts to further reduce the impact of cancer in Hawaii.
+The Hawaii Comprehensive Cancer Coalition invites you to join us in our ongoing efforts to further reduce the impact of cancer in Hawaii.
 Fill out the Hawaii Comprehensive Cancer Coalition Participation Interest Form and e-mail it to [email protected].
 You will be contacted within 7 days.